How to Choose a Software Outsourcing Partner in 2018?

 What factors should a company consider when deciding whether to go onshore, nearshore or offshore?

-There are several queries in the form of what country to choose for outsourcing?
-Time zone differences and Internet connectivity are probably the most dominating decision factors companies should consider.
-In general, it is the level and ease of communication the Client organization should consider, i.e. Voice, Visual and “body talk”.
-Some tasks simply require more communication than others, and even physical presence can be a requirement in order to achieve a flow of understanding unfiltered by communication devices.
+There are several queries in the form of what country to choose for outsourcing web development?
+Time zone differences and internet connectivity are probably the influential factors for companies to consider.
+Generally, it is the level and ease of communication the client organization should consider i.e. voice, visual, and “body talk.”
+Some tasks require more communication than others, and even physical presence can be a requirement to achieve a flow of understanding unfiltered by communication devices.

-Factors and tasks like Agile, innovation, research, and architecture often require flawless communication and preferably face to face.
-The physical distance and time used to attend a meeting, ability to communicate during normal working hours or the lack of internet bandwidth are all factors that should be addressed.
+Factors and tasks like agility, innovation, research, and architecture often require flawless communication and preferably face-to-face.
+The physical distance and time used to attend a meeting, the ability to communicate during regular working hours, or the lack of internet bandwidth are all the addressing factors.

 Preferably clients outsource to a vendor with a time zone difference of 12 hours.
-For most Clients that would be a nogo, for others an advantage.
+For some that would be a no-go, and for others, it is an advantage.

-If popularity is measured in headcounts - India is an indisputable winner of the game.
-European countries like Poland, Ukraine, and Romania, besides Portugal, Bulgaria, Belarus, the Baltics and the Balkan countries are also on the rise.
+If you calculate popularity in headcounts – India is an indisputable winner of the game.
+European countries like Poland, Ukraine, and Romania, besides Portugal, Bulgaria, Belarus, the Baltics, and the Balkan countries, are also on the rise these days.

-The very early decisions and strategies laid out in the 70s and 80s by the Indian business community and backed by a determined Indian Government as a way to get the country out of poverty is an achievement and example to follow.
-In a similar effort, a small notice read that an Indian minister announced new government-backed R&D centers and hubs with a capacity beyond 250.000 IT employees.
-That is the kind of scale India is capable of, and it somehow puts everything in perspective when comparing to other countries, regions, and continents.
+The very early decisions and strategies laid out in the 70s and 80s by the Indian business community and backed by a determined Indian Government to get the country out of poverty is an achievement and example to follow.
+In a similar effort, a notice read that an Indian minister announced new government-backed R&D centers and hubs with a capacity beyond 250.000 IT employees.
+That is the kind of scale India is capable of, and it somehow puts everything in perspective compared to other countries, regions, and continents.

-The biggest problem European Providers have is that each tiny nation (in a global context) only promotes national business interests and thereby only gets a “voice like a mouse”.
+The problem faced by European Providers is that each tiny nation (in a global context) only promotes national business interests and thereby only gets a “voice like a mouse.”
 Even middle-sized Indian companies have the capacity singlehanded to establish onshore development centers and representations whenever they feel fit.
-As a natural consequence of the hype about the US H-B1 visa issues, this is exactly what Indian outsourcing companies do these days in order to spread the global risks and to gain new revenue channels.
+As a natural consequence of the hype about the US H-B1 visa issues, this is what exactly outsourcing companies do these days to spread the global risks and to gain new revenue channels.

 How does a company make sure its intellectual property and confidential information are safe with an outsourcing vendor?

-For these cases, there are technical solutions to ensure that all code and documentation are kept on the company premises and all communication/data is on encrypted lines between the developer’s terminal and the company’s servers. i.e. the developer is not able to save one single byte on the local machine.
+For such cases, there are technical solutions to ensure that the code data and documentation are secure within the company premises.
+All communication/data is on encrypted lines between the developer’s terminal and the company’s servers i.e. the developer cannot save one single byte on the local machine.

-In reality, if the client has made a data-based pre-selection and a proper due diligence of a vendor, and all remote employees and vendor personnel have been selected with care by well-educated HR officers the risk is minimal.
+In reality, if the client has made a data-based pre-selection and proper due diligence of a vendor, and all remote employees and vendor personnel have been selected with care by well-educated HR officers, the risk is minimal.

 What tools could help organize work with an outsourcing vendor in the most efficient way?

-This question very much relies on the OS, development language, platforms, methodology/ideology and preference of editor/IDE.
-A suitable code editor in combination with a standard version control system is to be regarded as cornerstone tools in any software R&D organization.
-Depending on used methodology/ideology like Scrum, for example, there are a number of tools to organize and visualize projects and documents.
-The most important is probably to agree on using a set of tools that both organizations know and rely on.
-In most cases, it is the Client organization that decides on the preferences for an offshore dedicated team and the vendor in managed projects.
+This question very much relies on the OS, development language, platforms, methodology/ideology, and preference of editor/IDE.
+A suitable code editor combined with a standard version control system is regarded as a cornerstone tool in any software R&D organization.
+Depending on the methodology/ideology used, for example, in Scrum, there are several tools to organize and visualize projects and documents.
+The important thing is the agreement on the use of a set of tools that both organizations know and rely upon.
+In most cases, the client decides for the offshore team and the vendor in managed projects according to the preferences.

 Is visiting the outsourcing locations necessary and how often?
 If yes, how often should a client visit their outsourcing locations?

-It is not only advisable for the company management and staff to visit the vendor but also vice versa.
-Some companies have a strategy of visits at every major milestone in a project; others have a periodic schedule for the visits.
-2 – 4 visits per year per key employee are a good practice and a similar number of visits for management and C-level with duration of 1 – 2 days.
-It depends on project size and duration plus the number of employees involved in the collaboration.
-It is probably one of the most rewarding “hidden costs” that every company will recognize as a good investment!
+The company management and staff should visit the vendor and vice-versa.
+Some companies have a strategy of visits at every leading milestone in a project; others have a periodic visit schedule.
+2 – 4 visits per year per key employee are good practice and a similar number of visits for management and C-level duration of 1 – 2 days.
+It depends on project size and time plus the number of employees involved in the collaboration.
+It is probably one of the most rewarding “hidden costs” that every company will recognize as a good investment.